This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Apart from the three temples mentioned above, the Hindu community in Dubai will soon be able to offer prayers at the first independent temple that will be located within the ‘Worship Village’ in Jebel Ali, Dubai.
 The new temple has over 16 Hindu deities; the main deity is lord Shiva along with lord Krishna, Ganesha, Mahalakshmi, Guruvayoorappan, Ayyappan and others.

-The temple will open to the public on 5 October 2022 at the festival of Dussehra.
+The temple opened to the public on 5 October 2022 at the festival of Dussehra.
 However, since its soft opening on 1 September 2022, the temple has been accepting QR-code-based temple appointments via its website.
 A group of 14 pandits from India chant the Vedic Shlokas every day from 7:30 AM – 11:00 AM in the morning and again from 3:30 PM – 8:30 PM.
 Devotees and temple visitors are allowed to take part in the chants.

 Here’s an inside look at the new Hindu Temple & Guru Darbar located in Dubai’s Corridor of Tolerance in Jabel Ali❤️✨